ecome-earth/SFW-Microorganism-App/README.md

 rename the file *firebase-config-sample.js* to *firebase-config.js* and then copy the web configuration you got from firebase ---> new web app.
 `./web/firebase-config-sample.js`

+**STEP 5: Firebase Configuration:** remember to enable the sign-in methods on firebase.

+Build > Authentication > sign in methods

+Enable Email/Password, Google, and Anonymous users.

 ## 4. Project Structure